Leslie's Inc. (LESL) Stock: A Closer Look at the Analyst Ratings

 MKM Partners gave a rating of “Neutral” to LESL, setting the target price at $14 in the report published on October 04th of the previous year.

-Volatility was left at 4.63%, however, over the last 30 days, the volatility rate increased by 2.99%, as shares sank -16.36% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +4.42% upper at present.
+Volatility was left at 3.56%, however, over the last 30 days, the volatility rate increased by 3.59%, as shares sank -11.73% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -1.58% lower at present.

-During the last 5 trading sessions, LESL fell by -2.94%, which changed the moving average for the period of 200-days by -34.05% in comparison to the 20-day moving average, which settled at $13.16.
-In addition, Leslie’s Inc. saw 2.62% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, LESL fell by -5.75%, which changed the moving average for the period of 200-days by -34.02% in comparison to the 20-day moving average, which settled at $12.89.
+In addition, Leslie’s Inc. saw -3.28% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading